microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 # CakePHP

-CakePHP is and MVC (Model, View, Controller) based rapid application development (RAD) framework built using PHP.
-CakePHP has a solid eco-system and is designed around test driven development (TDD).
+CakePHP is an MVC (Model, View, Controller) based rapid application development (RAD) framework built using PHP.
+CakePHP has a solid eco-system and is designed around test-driven development (TDD).

 ## CRUD

 Create, Read, Update, Delete

 ## Migrations
 Rolling snapshots of the database structure.
-These allow you migrate your database's structure forward and backwards across snapshots.
+These allow you to migrate your database's structure forward and backward across snapshots.

 ## Create a Repository on GitHub

 * Create the repository *cake.example.com*.
 * **DO NOT** Initialize with a README
 * **DO NOT** Add the MIT License

 ## Installation

-First make sure you have installed internationalization functions for PHP.
+First, make sure you have installed internationalization functions for PHP.
 ```sh
 sudo apt-get install php-intl
 ```